telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 ---
-title: Web Report Designer Overview
+title: Overview
-page_title: Web Report Designer Overview
+page_title: The Web Report Designer Explained
-description: Web Report Designer Overview
+description: "Learn what is the Telerik Web Report Designer, what are its dependencies and how it works compared to the other designing tools."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview
-tags: overview
+tags: overview,web,report,designer,tool,design,create,report
 published: True
 position: 0
 previous_url: /web-report-designer